What do I bring to the pharmacy?

 Using network pharmacies

 Medicare drug plans have contracts with pharmacies that are part of the plan’s "network."
-If you go to a pharmacy that isn’t in your plan’s network, your plan might cover your drugs.
+If you go to a pharmacy that isn’t in your plan’s network, your plan might not cover your drugs.
 Along with retail pharmacies, your plan’s network might include preferred pharmacies, a mail-order program, or an option for retail pharmacies to supply a 2- or 3-month supply.

 - Preferred pharmacies.
 If your plan has preferred pharmacies, you may save money by using them.
 Your prescription drug costs (like a Copayment or Coinsurance ) may be less at a preferred pharmacy because it has agreed with your plan to charge less.